RongRong&inri

 In 2007, they established the “Three Shadows Photography Art Centre” in the Caochangdi Art District of Beijing.
 The name “Three Shadows” is derived from a saying by Laozi: “The Way gives birth to One, One gives birth to Two, Two gives birth to Three, and Three begets ten thousand things.”
 Founded with the hope that photography (shadows) would become a source of infinite possibilities, the center’s architecture was designed by artist Ai Weiwei.

-In 2015, they opened a branch of Three Shadows in Xiamen, Fujian Province, continuing their activities under the new title “Jimei x Arles International Photo Festival.”
+In 2015, they opened a branch of Three Shadows in Xiamen, Fujian Province, where the festival’s activities were continued under the new title “Jimei × Arles International Photo Festival.”
 That same year, they also hosted the 33rd “Oracle Meeting,” expanding the international dialogue and exchange surrounding photography in China.

 Life and Career